A message about any structure of ancient Rome. Types of Roman public buildings and engineering structures. Architectural structures of Ancient Rome

 Imperial.

-Roman architects were inspired by the works of masters from the occupied territories, who were brought to the capital of the empire.
-They especially admired the achievements of the Greeks and studied their philosophy, poetry, oratory.
+Roman architects were inspired by the works of craftsmen from the occupied territories, who were brought to the capital of the empire.
+They especially admired the achievements of the Greeks and studied their philosophy, poetry, and oratory.
 Greek architects and sculptors flocked to Rome.
 The first sculptures were created as Greek copies.

 E The stages of development of the architecture of Ancient Rome can be divided into four periods: